meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 ### Make the Sticky Note a Shadow Component

-One very important aspect of creating a browser extension is dealing with how it interacts with the existing content of the webpage.
+One very important aspect of creating a browser extension is dealing with how it interacts with the web page's existing content.
 A React app is really just JavaScript, and as we saw above when crafting the `insertionPoint`, in the case of an extension, that js is simply appended to the existing html/js/css of the webpage that it is being run on.
 This potentially causes nasty styling conflicts, since the html/jss/css that we insert into the webpage via our React app content script is run in the contenxt of the host webpage, which has of course it's own styling rules.

 Let's look at a concrete example of this.
-Load your chrome extension into chrome, and navigate to `www.example.com`.
+Load your Chrome extension into Chrome, and navigate to `www.example.com`.
 Shift + click to add a note, and see what happens.

 ![Styling conflicts between extension and example.com](/assets/article_images/2020-10-26-welcome-to-jekyll/example-site-styling-conflicts.gif)

-Our styling!!
-What happened?
-Well clearly, `www.example.com` has its own styling rules, and they are conflicting with those of our app.
+What happened?! `www.example.com` has its own styling rules, and they are conflicting with the elements rendered by our extension.

 There are a few solutions here.
 The first is to try to override the webpage's styling by using css techniques that take a higher precedence when the browser is computing styling, such as using `!important` or inline styling.
 These are inelegant solutions, both because they could potentially cause the inverse problem (our extension overriding the page styles and borking them up) and because they are heavy-handed and limited in the styling issues they can address (no more `styled-components`, for example).
 The second is to render these notes in an `<iframe>` element.
 Nothing inherently wrong with this, but it ends up being very complicated and not worth the time.
 The third method, and the one that we will be using, is to render these `StickyNotes` components inside of a shadow DOM instance.